XcodeMigrate/XcodeMigrate/README.md

 ## License

-BazelGen is released under the MIT license.
+XcodeMigrate is released under the MIT license.
 See LICENSE for details.